 My first one had appeared and then disappeared a few months before my diagnosis.
 I would later find evidence that the tumor necrosis factor my mast cells are squirting out is the very same mediator that creates these granuloma annulare.

-These pictures were taken on a day when I was flaring somewhat but heavily medicated (I “wrote” HI with my fingertip) so they don’t show the full extent of it.
-When I’m not medicated they turn into raised welts and itch and they burn really bad for ten or twenty minutes so I try not to scratch because it HURTS.
+When I’m not medicated wherever I scratch, even lightly, turns into raised welts and itch and they burn really bad for ten or twenty minutes so I try not to scratch myself (even though it feels so good sometimes!) because it HURTS.

-Along with the red welts that burn when I even just lightly scratch my skin, like in this photo, I get regular hives (mostly on my torso) pretty easily, too, which many of my doctors saw over the years in response to all sorts of medicines.
+Along with the red welts that burn when I even just lightly scratch my skin, I get regular hives (mostly on my torso and now on my feet) pretty easily, too.

-So far that’s all the testing I’ve had done.
-I had 54/58 symptoms last year (I am using the symptom list on the Mastocytosis Society webpage for reference, some symptoms weren’t listed or come and go etc. but these are my general numbers).
-I have been able to find almost complete remission for hours or even days at a time through strict trigger avoidance (aka staying home) and proper medications.
+By the time I saw my doctor and got my diagnosis I had 54/58 symptoms (I am using the symptom list here for reference, some symptoms weren’t listed or come and go etc. but these are my general numbers).
+With mast cell targeting treatment I have been able to find almost complete remission for hours or even days at a time through strict trigger avoidance (aka staying home in my safe bubble) and by taking proper medications.

-I am still incredibly sick though, just under the surface of these medicines but at least I have a diagnosis and treatment that finally relieves nearly all of my symptoms, even if it’s intermittent.
+I am still incredibly sick though, just under the surface, but at least I have a diagnosis and treatment that finally relieves nearly all of my symptoms, even if it’s intermittent.
+The alternative is much, much worse.